ukgamer/gmod-arcademachines/README.md

 See `lua/arcademachine_games/test/testgame.lua` for an example minimal game implementation.

-For development your script must return a function to prevent errors when running via luadev.
-Once ready for release, your script must return the game table.
+For development your script must return a function that returns the game table to prevent errors when running via luadev.
+Once ready for release, your script must return the game table directly.

 You can assign the function to a global variable (e.g. `TESTGAME`) and call `machine:SetGame(TESTGAME)` on the client to test your game.